 Closing Line Value in Soccer — Why It’s Harder Than You Think

-If you’ve spent any time in serious soccer betting circles, you’ve heard the phrase closing line value in soccer thrown around like a badge of honor.
-“Beat the close and you’ll win long-term.”
-That’s the theory.
+If you’ve spent any time in serious soccer betting circles, you’ve heard closing line value in soccer treated like a long-term benchmark.
+“Beat the close and you’ll win long-term” is the common theory, but soccer is not the NFL or the NBA.
+Its market structure is global, highly liquid, and heavily shaped by fast price discovery.

 Definition: Closing line value (CLV) in soccer is the difference between the odds you bet and the final odds at kickoff, measured through implied probability and market price movement.